codejones-hub/plutus/doc/tutorials/contract-testing.rst

 Our model predicted that wallet 1 would end up containing the game token, but in fact its contents were unchanged.

-In this test, we have actually performed actions on the emulated blockchain, as the emulator log shows us: one transaction has been validated, and we have started three contract instances (one for each wallet in the test).
+In this test, we have actually performed actions in the emulator, as the log shows us: one transaction has been validated, and we have started three contract instances (one for each wallet in the test).
 But we have *not* created a game token for wallet 1, because thus far we have not defined how actions in a test should be performed--so the ``Lock`` action in the test case behaves as a no-op, which of course does not deposit a game token in wallet 1.
 It is time to link actions in a test to the emulator.

 Performing actions
 ^^^^^^^^^^^^^^^^^^